One of the ways to become a WAHM is to become a freelance writer. But now where do you start?

 It is possible to become a freelance writer without a niche.
 I started as a generalized writer.
 However, I’ve found the pay isn’t as good as a generalized writer compared to when you become an expert in a field.

 One thing I do recommend if you don’t want to find a niche is to at least learn plenty of SEO.
 Check out paraphrase tool from SEO Tools Centre.
 You’ll need it to help your clients’ content rank.
+Using a Koala AI tool will make you have good writing skills to provide the best content at scale, which will make your audience interested in reading your article.

 Look at companies within your niche